GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-visual-scripting-optimisations.md

 ## Workflow

 I created a small tool for benchmarks.
 It runs the level for 1 real-world minute and measures the average delta time.
 Each benchmark ran with various amounts of enemies.
-This allowed me to accurately and consistently measure the result of my optimizations.
+This allowed me to accurately and consistently measure the result of my optimisations.
 After each change, I ran the benchmark to confirm it had a positive effect.
 I use Visual Studio's profiler to determine the most problematic areas.

 ## Benchmark